microsoft/ebpf-for-windows/README.md

 ![Architectural Overview](docs/ArchitectureDiagram.png)

 As shown in the diagram, existing eBPF toolchains (clang, etc.) can be used to generate eBPF bytecode from source code in various languages.
-Bytecode can be consumed by any application, or via the Netsh command line tool, which use a shared library that exposes [Libbpf APIs](https://github.com/libbpf/libbpf), though this is still in progress.
+Bytecode can be consumed by any application, or via bpftool or the Netsh command line tool, which use a shared library that exposes [Libbpf APIs](https://github.com/libbpf/libbpf), though this is still in progress.

-The eBPF bytecode is sent to a static verifier (the [PREVAIL verifier](https://github.com/vbpf/ebpf-verifier)) that is hosted in a user-mode [protected process](https://docs.microsoft.com/en-us/windows/win32/services/protecting-anti-malware-services-#system-protected-process)
+The eBPF bytecode is sent to a static verifier (the [PREVAIL verifier](https://github.com/vbpf/ebpf-verifier)) that is hosted in secure user-mode environment such as a system service, enclave, or trusted VM.
-(a Windows security environment that allows a kernel component to trust a user-mode daemon signed by a key that it trusts).
 If the bytecode passes all the verifier checks, it can be either loaded into an interpreter (from [uBPF](https://github.com/iovisor/ubpf) in the kernel-mode execution context), or JIT compiled (via the [uBPF](https://github.com/iovisor/ubpf) JIT compiler) and have native code load into the kernel-mode execution context (but see the FAQ at bottom about HVCI).

-*Temporary Note: some parts are still under development and may not appear when building the master branch, but the end-to-end functionality can still be tested immediately while the security hardening is still in progress.*

-eBPF programs installed into the kernel-mode execution context can attach to various hooks (currently two hooks so far: an XDP-like hook that is based on the Windows Filtering Platform (WFP) [layer 2 filtering](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/using-layer-2-filtering), and a socket bind hook) and call various helper APIs exposed by the eBPF shim, which internally wraps public Windows kernel APIs, allowing the use of eBPF on existing versions of Windows.
+eBPF programs installed into the kernel-mode execution context can attach to various hooks (currently two hooks so far: an XDP hook that integrates with the Windows Filtering Platform (WFP) [layer 2 filtering](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/using-layer-2-filtering), and a socket bind hook) and call various helper APIs exposed by the eBPF shim, which internally wraps public Windows kernel APIs, allowing the use of eBPF on existing versions of Windows.
-More hooks and helpers will be added over time.
+Many helpers already exist, and more hooks and helpers will be added over time.

 ## Getting Started